 Uncertainty can be expressed as a range of values, within which the true value of the measurement is expected to lie.
 For example, a depth could be specified as being "between 12.3 and 14.2 metres, 95% of the time."
-Where the range is known, or assumed to be symmetric, the mean value and spread might be given, so that the depth might be specified as " 13.25 ± 0.95 metres, 95% of the time."
-Whichever method is used, it is important to clearly state what method has been used (i.e., specify explicitly which confidence limits, or other measures, are being used).
+Where the range is known, or assumed to be symmetric, the mean value and spread might be given, so that the depth might be specified as "13.25 $\pm$ 0.95 metres, 95% of the time."
+Whichever method is used, it is important to clearly identify the limits of the estimatestate what method has been used (i.e., specify explicitly which confidence limits, or other measures, are being used).